-Like so many of you, I go to the gym regularly…almost every day in fact.
+Like so many of you, I go to the gym regularly…and I especially hike and do Yoga.
 Over time, I’ve learned to listen to my body, not over-do certain exercises, and to keep in shape without getting injured.
 So, when I see people doing certain high-risk exercises in the gym, I warn them that they might be doing more harm than good.
 Here are four common exercises that might leave you with more pain than gain:

 #1: Upright Row